-One of the most frequently asked questions about what you can take on board a plane in carry on baggage, according to the TSA, is the rule applying to carrying a razor on a plane in a carry on bag.
+One of the most frequently asked questions about what you can take on board a plane in carry on baggage, according to the TSA, is the rule applying to carrying a razor on a plane in carry on bags.

-You are permitted to take a razor on a plane in your carry on provided it is either a disposable or a cartridge razor.
-If it has separate blades, such as a safety razor or it is a cut throat or straight razor then these are only permitted in checked bags.
+The Quick Answer: TSA rules permit passengers to bring a razor on a plane in carry on provided it is either a disposable razor or a razor with the blade in a cartridge.
+If it has separate blades, such as a safety razor or it is a cut throat or straight razor then these are only permitted in checked luggage.

 What razors can you take in hand luggage?

-There are two types of wet razor you can take on board an aircraft with you and this applies whether they are single bladed or the more common multi-bladed types:
+According to the TSA, there are two types of wet shaving razor you can take on board an aircraft with you and this applies whether they are single-bladed or the more common multi-bladed types:

 - Disposable razors.
-These are the ones that come as a complete unit, including the blade and the handle, and the whole thing is thrown away when finished with.
+A disposable razor is a type that comes as a complete unit, including the blade and the handle, and the whole thing is thrown away when finished with.

 - Cartridge disposable razors (such as Gillette Fusion).
 These are the type where you just change the cartridge containing the blade/s but keep the handle part to use again.

 Whether you can take particular types of razors on board an aircraft is a matter for the individual agents at the airport security checkpoint who adhere to the sharp objects rules.

 As well as being able to bring disposable razors, you can also take electric shavers in hand and checked luggage.
 See taking electric razors on a plane